dinhtrivonguyen/nestjs-docker/README.md

 ![image text](demo-readme.png)

 ##  Let's Dockerize this!
-Now that I have  Back-End API app up and running, let's containerize it using Docker for development.
+Now I have  Back-End API app up and running, let's containerize it using Docker for development.

 Start by creating the following files in the project's root directory: